Football in England: Reserve leagues

 The top division for reserve teams of professional clubs is the Premier Reserve League, which was founded in 1999 and is split into Premier Reserve League North and Premier Reserve League South, both with ten participating teams.

-Beneath that operate the Central League for Football League clubs reserve teams in the Midlands and North of England, and the Football Combination for clubs from the South of England and Wales.
+Beneath that operate the Central League for Football League clubs' reserve teams in the Midlands and North of England, and the Football Combination for clubs from the South of England and Wales.

 The Central League was formed in 1911 and currently has 28 teams, split into three divisions – Central, North and South.
 The winners of each division and the best runner-up compete in the end-of-season play-offs to decide the league champions.
-Whilst the Central League is for Football League reserve teams, The West Division contains a Manchester City side which uses a mix of reserve team and youth team squad players and in 2007–08 they were Central League champions.
+Whilst the Central League is for Football League reserve teams, the West Division contains a Manchester City side which uses a mix of reserve team and youth team squad players, and in 2007–08 they were Central League champions.
 The Central League also organises the Central League Cup, although not all clubs enter the cup.

 The Football Combination was formed in 1915 and currently has 30 teams.
 The Combination is also split into three divisions – East, Central and Wales & East.
 Whilst the majority of teams are Football League reserve teams, the Combination also currently has the reserve teams of two National League sides, Lewes, and Salisbury City.
 The Football Combination also organises the Combination Challenge Cup, although not all clubs enter the cup.

 There is no promotion and relegation between the reserve team leagues.
 When a first team is relegated from the Premier League, their reserve team withdraws from the Premier Reserve League to either of the other two leagues and is replaced by the reserve team of the club promoted from the Championship.

 Below the professional club reserve leagues, many clubs also operate reserve teams, which play in separate Reserve leagues, such as the Lancashire League.
-Some lower leagues, such as the North West Counties Football League organised their own reserve leagues.
+Some lower leagues, such as the North West Counties Football League, organised their own reserve leagues.
 And, at some lower levels of the pyramid, reserve teams play against first teams.

 Youth leagues

 Many club sides have youth teams.
 The top level of youth football is the Premier Academy League, founded in 1997, which is for all Premier League and Football League clubs that have Academy sides.
-The league, which currently has 40 clubs, is divided into four groups each with ten teams.
+The league, which currently has 40 clubs, is divided into four groups, each with ten teams.
 The winners of each group contest the end-of-season play-offs to decide the league champions.

-The second tier youth league is the Football League Youth Alliance, also founded in 1997, in which those Football League clubs that have Centres of Excellence status field their youth teams.
+The second-tier youth league is the Football League Youth Alliance, also founded in 1997, in which those Football League clubs that have Centres of Excellence status field their youth teams.
 The league, which currently has 58 clubs, is divided into four regional conference leagues.
-The Youth Alliance also operate the annual Youth Alliance Cup.
+The Youth Alliance also operates the annual Youth Alliance Cup.

 The FA Youth Cup is a nationwide cup competition for Under-18 teams organised by the FA.
-Over 400 clubs enter the FA Youth Cup each season.
+More than 400 clubs enter the FA Youth Cup each season.